Install empiricaldist if we don't already have it

 On the other hand, the distribution of weights is not symmetric: the heaviest people are substantially farther from the mean than the lightest.
 In the United States, the average weight is about 82 kg.
 The heaviest person in the BRFSS dataset is 64 kg above average, but the lightest is only 36 kg below.

-Taking it to the extremes, the heaviest person person ever reliably measured was, regrettably, 553 kg heavier than the average.
+Taking it to the extremes, the heaviest person ever reliably measured was, regrettably, 553 kg heavier than the average.
 In order to be the same distance below the mean, the weight of the lightest person would be 471 kg lighter than zero, which is impossible.
 So the Gaussian model of weight is not just a bad fit for the data, it produces absurdities.

 test_symmetry(weight)